Massimiliano Allegri

-Massimiliano "Max" Allegri (/it/; born 11 August 1967) is an Italian professional football manager and former professional player.
-He is currently manager of Serie A club AC Milan.
+Massimiliano "Max" Allegri (/it/; born 11 August 1967) is an Italian professional football manager and former professional player who is currently the head coach of Serie A club Napoli.

 During his playing career, Allegri played in the Serie A as a midfielder with Pisa, Pescara, Cagliari, Perugia and Napoli.
 In 2002, he won the Serie D title with Aglianese, with whom he retired as a player.
 During his time in Livorno, due to his lean body and quickness, he was referred to as "Acciughina" (Little Anchovy), a nickname the Italian press still uses to address him.

 After beginning his managerial career in 2003 with several smaller Italian sides, Allegri helped Sassuolo gain promotion to the Serie B for the first time in their history, winning the Serie C1 championship and Super Cup in the same year.
 From 2008 to 2010, he coached Cagliari in Serie A, leading them to their best Serie A finish in almost 15 years.
 His performances as head coach of Cagliari earned him a move to AC Milan in 2010, where he remained until January 2014; he won a Scudetto in 2010–11, Milan's first since 2004, and a Supercoppa Italiana title in 2011.
 Between 2014 and 2019, Allegri was in charge of Juventus, with whom he won eleven trophies: five consecutive league titles (from 2015 to 2019), four Coppa Italia titles in a row (from 2015 to 2018) and two Supercoppa Italiana titles (2015 and 2018); he also reached two UEFA Champions League finals (2015 and 2017).
 He returned to Juventus in 2021, following two years away from management.
 In his second period at the club, he won another Coppa Italia in 2024, but was sacked only a couple days later, largely due to his behaviour during and after the final, which the club deemed incompatible with its values.
-He returned as manager of AC Milan in May 2025.
+He returned as manager of AC Milan in May 2025 and served until July 2026.

 Individually, Allegri won the Panchina d'Oro (Golden Bench) four times (2009, 2015, 2017 and 2018) and was four times Serie A Coach of the Year (2011, 2015, 2016 and 2018), as well as being awarded the Enzo Bearzot Award (2015) and inducted into the Italian Football Hall of Fame (2018).
 He is also the only coach in Italian football history to have won five Scudetti and four Coppa Italia titles consecutively, and the only one in Europe's top five leagues to have won a domestic double for four consecutive seasons.